CMedrado/IronBank/README.md

     - Requires basic type `Authorization` credential header entry.

-    - To make the request, pass through json.
+    - The request of the body and the response will be in json.

     - Request Example:
       ```bash